 I receive letters three times a year from the children and it is touching to receive their thanks and see their progress.
 Having a secondary education and possibly leading to university gives the children a huge advantage in gaining work.

 It turns out that Margaret and Joseph are brother and sister, looking at their photo’s there is a resemblance.
 They have both passed their final secondary school exams.
-They will now spend a few months helping to teach in a primary school, before they go onto their tertiary education.
+They are now studying economics at Chuka university in Kenya.
+So there will be some sibling rivalry to see who does the best!

 I am also very pleased to sponsor Doorway in Chippenham.
 Doorway, run by the fabulous Lisa Lewis, is a very worthwhile charity who help the homeless in the area.
 Find out more about Doorway here.